Selection Criteria & Guidelines

 Where possible, students will be encouraged (although not obliged) to undertake SSCs appropriate to the intercalated degree that they wish to apply for.

 The SMD will always try to offer intercalated places to the maximum number of eligible students as possible.
 However in years where there are an exceptional number of applicants - either to certain courses or from certain study years - we reserve the right to cap students based upon the combined ranking of academic and interview score.
-Should there be a large number of applicants to intercalate at external institutions, some lower ranked applicants may necessarily be placed on a waiting list while we await response.

 Providing the above selection criteria and ranking conditions are met, all students enrolled on the 5 year MBBS, GEP or BDS at (QMUL) are eligible to study for an Intercalated BSc or MSc degree within QMUL - subject to payment of appropriate fees - as an integral component of their initial degree registration.

 Applicants who are offered places on more than one internal course may accept only one offer.
 If all the places on a particular course are filled additional applicants who have been interviewed may be placed on a waiting list and will be informed of this.
 Any places which subsequently become free as a result of a student turning down an offer of a place, for instance to accept a place on another course, will then be offered to those on the waiting list, starting with those of the highest ranking and working downwards.

 Students wishing to intercalate via study at institutions other than QMUL

 Those students wishing to pursue an intercalated degree elsewhere in the University of London (or in any other UK Higher Education Institution) are also subject to the above criteria and guidelines.
 In addition, these students must obtain the permission of the Dean for Education of the SMD (or his nominated deputy) to interrupt MBBS or BDS studies for the duration (normally one year only) of the intercalated programme.